Goga74/platform2/README.md

 ## Authentication

-Strike2 uses Simple Auth — a single `PROXY_TOKEN` environment variable.
+Strike2 uses Simple Auth — a single `STRIKE2_PROXY_TOKEN` environment variable.

 **Proxy requests** require `Proxy-Authorization: Basic base64(user:token)` header.
 The username is ignored; only the token is validated.